Tips for Taps Blog

 How Does Ion Exchange Remove Radium From Water?

-Cation ion exchange, in the form of water softeners, effectively remove radium from water.
+Cation ion exchange, in the form of water softeners, effectively removes radium from water.
 Like calcium and magnesium, radium (Ra⁺⁺) is a divalent ion.
 However, it has a greater electron affinity, which allows it to be filtered out after hardness ions are no longer removed from water.
 Despite the continued removal of radium, the unit should be regenerated once hardness ions are no longer being removed in order to prevent scale buildup.
 In addition, radium left on the resin can decay into radon; therefore, it is important to regenerate the unit with either sodium chloride (NaCl) or potassium chloride (KCL) periodically to purge the system.